NixOS/aarch64-build-box/DEV_NOTES.md

 pxeDir          /path/to/web/root
 ```

-The build will happen on `buildHost` then SCPd directly from buildHost
+The build will happen on `buildHost` then copied directly from buildHost
-to `pxeHost:pxeDir/imageName`.
-If this directory already exists, it
+to `pxeHost:pxeDir/imageName` (via netcat and openssl).
-will be deleted.
+If the destination directory already exists, it will be overwritten.

 Update the PXE url and restart the server with `./restart.sh`.
 The PXE
 URL will be calculated by `pxeUrlPrefix/imageName/pxeUrlSuffix`.